liangzheng816/OfficeDocs-SharePoint/migration/mm-faqs-egnyte.md

 **Question: Does Migration Manager preserve file versions?**

-Answer: No. During a Egnyte migration, only the most recent version of a file is transferred.
+Answer: No. During an Egnyte migration, only the most recent version of a file is transferred.
 </br> </br>

 **Question: Does Migration Manager automatically notify users?**